image

 6. Millwright mechanics are problem solvers

-7. Millwright mechanics support on going research projects
+7. Millwright mechanics support R&D in food manufacturing

-8. Millwright Mechanics continuously are learning and improving
+8. Millwright mechanics are continuously learning and improving their skills

 Subscribe to our newsletter for details on mentorship sessions, workshops, webinars, as well as career and job fairs across Canada and the US!